freedomofpress/securedrop-ux/README.md

 # Click on the "Wiki" tab to see content :)
-Public wiki and repository for the SecureDrop User Experience team.
+Public wiki for the SecureDrop User Experience team.
 Not a GitHub code repo, only on GitHub to be platform-consistent.